cloudrac3r/out-of-your-element/readme.md

 Only necessary data and columns are queried from the database.
 We only contact the homeserver API if the database doesn't contain what we need.

-# Development information
+# Setup

-## You will need
+If you get stuck, you're welcome to message @cadence:cadence.moe to ask for help setting up OOYE!

+You'll need:

 * Administrative access to a homeserver
 * Discord bot
-* (For now) Help and support from @cadence:cadence.moe.
-Message me and tell me you're interested in OOYE!
-* The L1 and L2 emojis

-## Initial setup
+* Custom emojis named `L1` and `L2` for replies sent to Discord (TODO: provide)

+Follow these steps:

-Node.js version 18 or later is required: https://nodejs.org/en/download/releases (the matrix-appservice dependency demands 18)
+1. [Get Node.js version 18 or later](https://nodejs.org/en/download/releases) (the version is required by the matrix-appservice dependency)

-Install dependencies: `npm install --save-dev` (only need --save-dev if you will run the automated tests)
+2. Install dependencies: `npm install --save-dev` (omit --save-dev if you will not run the automated tests)

-Copy `config.example.js` to `config.js` and fill in Discord token.
+3. Copy `config.example.js` to `config.js` and fill in Discord token.

-Copy `registration.example.yaml` to `registration.yaml` and fill in bracketed values.
+4. Copy `registration.example.yaml` to `registration.yaml` and fill in bracketed values.
 You could generate each hex string with `dd if=/dev/urandom bs=32 count=1 2> /dev/null | basenc --base16 | dd conv=lcase 2> /dev/null`.
 Register the registration in Synapse's `homeserver.yaml` through the usual appservice installation process, then restart Synapse.

+5. Run `node scripts/seed.js` to check your setup, create the database and server state (only need to run this once ever)

+6. Make sure the tests work by running `npm t`

+7. Start the bridge: `node start.js`

+# Development information

+* Be sure to install dependencies with `--save-dev` so you can run the tests.
+* Any files you change will automatically be reloaded, except for `stdin.js` and `d2m/discord-*.js`.
-If developing on a different computer to the one running the homeserver, use SSH port forwarding so that Synapse can connect on its `localhost:6693` to reach the running bridge on your computer.
+* If developing on a different computer to the one running the homeserver, use SSH port forwarding so that Synapse can connect on its `localhost:6693` to reach the running bridge on your computer.
 Example: `ssh -T -v -R 6693:localhost:6693 me@matrix.cadence.moe`

-Run `node scripts/seed.js` to check your setup, create the database and server state (only need to run this once ever)

-Make sure the tests work: `npm t`

-Start the bridge: `node start.js`

-Any files you change will automatically be reloaded, except for `stdin.js` and `d2m/discord-*.js`

-I recommend developing in Visual Studio Code so that the JSDoc x TypeScript annotation comments work.
+* I recommend developing in Visual Studio Code so that the JSDoc x TypeScript annotation comments work.
 I don't know which other editors or language servers support annotations and type inference.

 ## Repository structure